|

 Texas, however, it is believed that the species was not native to

-Channel catfish ranks behind only bass and crappie as the most
+the upper Rio Grande and Pecos basins.
+Other Channel catfish ranks behind only bass and crappie as the most

 preferred fish to catch in Texas.
 Popular with trotliners as well